syhpoon/xyzcmd/doc/user/configs.rst

 .. note::
    Please note that not all of the possible combinations make sense.

+There is a standard plugin ``:ui:testinput`` which can be usefull to determine what kind of shortcuts are corresponding to pressed keys.

 Contexts
 ++++++++
 When a focus widget receives keyboard input it looks for matching key pressed